 Ecological Research

-I am currently an ecologist with the Canadian Forests Service, working on ecological modelling of forests in British Columbia at a range of scales.
+I am currently an ecologist with the Predictive Ecology group, a part of the the Canadian Forest Service, working on ecological modelling of forests in We at a range of scales.

 Previously I completed a Master’s degree in the Earth Observation and Spatial Ecology Lab at the University of British Columbia, Okanagan Campus.
-My research with EOSEL focused on fine-scale variation in grizzly bear diet across British Columbia using stable isotope analysis and parametric spatial models.
-This work, in collaboration with Dr. Mathieu Bourbonnais and Dr. Garth Mowat of the British Columbia Ministry of Water, Lands, and Resource Stewardship, estimated diet for over a thousand bears from around the province to create fine-scale predictive maps of diet.
+My thesis focused on province-wide variation in grizzly bear diet using stable isotope analysis, estimating diet for over a thousand bears to create fine-scale predictive maps of diet for all of British Columbia.

 My past research experience includes work with Dr. Ken Lertzman and the Forest Ecology and Management Lab at Simon Fraser University, and with the Ministry of Forests Research Program in Smithers, B.C.